pydata/xarray/doc/examples/cookbook.rst

 Adding interesting links and/or inline examples to this section is a great First Pull Request.

-Simplified, condensed, new-user friendly, in-line examples have been inserted where possible to augment the Stack-Overflow and GitHub links.
-Many of the links contain expanded information, above what the in-line examples offer.

 Pandas (pd), Numpy (np) and xarray (xr) are the only abbreviated imported modules.
 The rest are kept explicitly imported for newer users.

-These examples are written for python 3.4.
-Minor tweaks might be necessary for earlier python versions.

 .. ipython:: python
    :suppress: